 It is commonly believed that the bite of a harvestman is toxic to humans.
 Actually, the chelicerae of harvestmen are quite small, and an attempt to bite would not penetrate the human skin.
 Also there are no records of this venom being toxic to humans.
 It is possible that this belief stems from the fact that some harvestmen prey on black widows, and because the black widow is known to possess one of the more toxic spider venoms, it would logically (or illogically) follow that a daddy longlegs would need toxic venom to subdue their notorious prey.

 Various Harvestmen Including an Aggregation.
-Images from left to Right Courtesy jovengandalf CC BY-SA 2.0, Luis Fernández García Creative Commons BY-SA 3.0.
-Dschwen Creative Commons SA 2.5.
-Left species is a red devil harvestmen from South America, a Predatory Species
+Left Image Courtesy jovengandalf CC BY-SA 2.0.
+Right Image Courtesy Luis Fernández García Creative Commons BY-SA 3.0.
+Right Image Courtesy Dschwen Creative Commons SA 2.5.

-Courtship involves the male depositing stalked spermatophores, which have one or more sperm masses at the tip, onto the ground, and using his pedipalps to guide the female over them.
-She gathers the sperm and lays fertilized eggs into a sac carried under the abdomen.
+Courtship involves the male depositing stalked spermatophores or sperm masses on the ground, and using his pedipalps to guide the female over them.
+She gathers up the sperm and lays fertilized eggs into a sac carried under the abdomen.
 As with true scorpions, once the young hatch, they climb up onto the mother's back; any which fall off before their first molt will not survive.
 These predators mostly feed o a variety of arthropods, but larger specimens are capable and do on occasion fed on vertebrates such as small mice

 Whipless Whiptail Scorpions.
-Left Image Courtesy Graham Wise Creative Commons BYSA 2.0,
+Top Image Courtesy Graham Wise Creative Commons BYSA 2.0.
+Bottom Dr. Kaae.